Waurn Ponds: Geography

 Waurn Ponds is home to the quite small Waurn Ponds Creek.
 It starts around the Mount Moriac region and eventually flows into the Barwon River near Belmont Common.

 As of 2007, it is low on water and is no more than one metre deep in most sections.
 It has a large weed problem which makes the creek look uninhabitable.
-The creek is home to species of fish (many introduced) including Carp, Redfin, Roach, Tench, Australian Grayling and short finned eels.
+The creek is home to many species of fish (many introduced) including Carp, Redfin, Roach, Tench, Australian Grayling and short finned eels.
 The creek also is a large habitat of native birds including the pacific black duck.
 Increase in annual rain will bring the creek back to its original status.

 Community groups

 The Friends of the Waurn Ponds Creek is a community group that gather on the first and third Sunday of the month to protect and conserve the health of the Waurn Ponds Creek and surrounding area.
-The Friends first started in 2002 and have won awards for their dedication and work towards enhancing the creek to protect the native fish and wildlife that habitat are along the creek.
+The Friends started in 2002 and have won awards for their dedication and work towards enhancing the creek to protect the native fish and wildlife that inhabit the creek and its surrounds.
 The Friends plant trees, clean up rubbish and maintain weeds and tree planting sites.

 Waurn Ponds has a large linear parkland following the creek.
 The neighbouring suburb of Grovedale has a skate park and baseball complex.

 The boundaries of Waurn Ponds were expanded in 2012 when, as a result of boundary changes related to the development of the nearby Armstrong Creek Growth Area, an area of land in the west of the current suburb between the Princes Highway and the Geelong-Warrnambool railway line was shifted from the locality of Mount Duneed to Waurn Ponds.

 Sport

 The Waurn Ponds Tennis Club located on 20 Belperroud Road off Waurn Ponds Drive, is a successful tennis club which has junior and senior competitions in the Tennis Geelong Competition.

-The Waurn Ponds Cricket Club located on Waurn Ponds Drive, access from Deakin University was established in 1986 and currently has senior men's team and junior sides.
+The Waurn Ponds Cricket Club located on Waurn Ponds Drive (accessible via Jarvis Rd in the Deakin University complex) was established in 1986 and currently has a senior men's team and junior sides.
 The club is in the Geelong Cricket Association.

 Deakin Ducks Football Club is an amateur soccer club based at the Deakin University Elite Sports Precinct.

 Transport

-Waurn Ponds is located on the Princes Highway that links the suburb with the centre of Geelong.
+Waurn Ponds is located on the Princes Highway which links the suburb with the centre of Geelong.
 It is also the southern endpoint of the Geelong Ring Road, completed in 2009.
 Anglesea Road heads south through the suburb, linking the area to Torquay and Anglesea.
 Pioneer Road links the region west to Grovedale, the road not being completed eastward across the Waurn Ponds Creek until the mid-1990s.